 Related: Christmas Light Tutorial

-The other way to use artificial lights to create bokeh is street or city lights.
-Choose a subject that has lights situated a good distance away behind it, and that distance that will ensure the lights are blurred enough to give a bokeh effect.
-For the most effective result the more lights in the frame, the better it will look.
+The other way to use artificial lights to create bokeh in photography is by taking advantage of street, or city lights.
+Choose a subject that has lights situated a good distance away behind it.
+This distance will ensure that the lights are blurred enough to give a bokeh effect.
+For the most effective result, the more lights in the frame, the better it will look.

 Just remember the settings we mentioned earlier can be used for any of these scenarios!
 The bokeh below was formed by the streetlights on the road behind, and I’ve focused on the blades of grass at f/2.

-Unlike all the other scenarios where bokeh was created by focussing on a subject in front of the light bokeh, this shot was created more mindfully when our graduate manually focussed her lens to blur the scene.
+Unlike all the other photography scenarios where bokeh was created by focussing on a subject in front of the light, this shot was created more mindfully when our graduate manually focussed her lens to create a blurry background.
 The colours and lights gave her a stunning abstract shot!